 Start your body's spring cleanse by adding more greens – especially dark leafy greens such as bok choy, kale, chard, spinach and collards.
 Young, leafy greens such as baby lettuces or dandelion leaves and seasonal veggies such as asparagus and peas are ideal for a spring time diet too.

 Decreasing heavy meat and carbohydrate consumption and cutting back on heavy sauces is seasonally appropriate.
 You may even find you're craving these foods less change of season, so instead of beef stew and a hunk of bread, have a mixed green salad with seared fish.
 Though a good idea any time of year, try bread products made with sprouted grains as a good alternative to regular white flour foods.

-While a 100% raw diet is not for everyone, spring time is an appropriate time for most people to incorporate more raw fruits and veggies.
+While a 100% raw diet is not for everyone, spring time is an appropriate time for most people to incorporate some more raw fruits and veggies.
 Not only will these foods feel less dense, but, the enzyme and mineral content in raw produce will give your body a wellness boost.

-- Naturally sweet: Though Easter may be a time for chocolate bunnies and jelly beans, try to soothe your sweet tooth with seasonal fruit.
+Though Easter may be a time for chocolate bunnies and jelly beans, try to soothe your sweet tooth with seasonal fruit.
 In southern California citrus, kiwis, and strawberries are ripe and delicious in the spring.

 Refreshing teas are another great addition to a spring cleansing diet, including green tea, tea with mint, chrysanthemum tea and natural “detox” or “cleansing” teas.
 You can sip these teas cold instead of hot for a cooling effect.
 Try adding a pinch of sea salt and some sliced lemon and orange to your water for extra refreshing, and extra hydrating mineral water.